bacontime/games-mirror/rules/abstract-slither.md

 ---
 title: Slither
+subtitle: Shuffle pieces around to form them into a big blob.
+players: 2
+equipment: Uses a grid and two colors of stones.
+author: Corey Clark
+layout: game
 parent: Abstract Games
 nav_exclude: false
 ---

-# Slither

-*Shuffle pieces around to form them into a big blob.*

 ## Winning
 Black wants to form a path of orthogonally-connected stones linking the top to the bottom of the board.